Skip to content

 Then open htmlcov/index.html in your browser.

-We use Ruff for linting, formatting, and import sorting.
+We use Ruff for linting and formatting, and mypy for static type checking:

 Check code: